kishalayb18/DevOps/Core Concepts/kubernetes troubleshooting.md

 - Investigate the application's start-up and initialization code.

 #### 2. ImagePullBackOff :
-**Description**: This error appears when hashtag#k8s isn't able to retrieve the image for one of the containers of the Pod **Troubleshooting** :
+**Description**: This error appears when hashtag#k8s isn't able to retrieve the image for one of the containers of the Pod<br/>

+**Troubleshooting** :
 - Verify the image name and tag.
 - The image that you're trying to retrieve belongs to a private registry and the cluster doesn't have credentials to access it